 The Company may become party to litigation from time to time in the ordinary course of business which could adversely affect its business including as a result of contractual or other disputes or as a consequence of the Company's Exchange listing and reporting issuer status.
 Additionally, securities class action litigation is often brought against companies following a period of volatility in the market price of their securities.
-Should any litigation in which the Company's ability to continue operating and the market price for the Shares and could use significant resources.
+Should any litigation in which the Company becomes involved be determined against the Company such a decision could adversely affect the Company's ability to continue operating and the market price for the Shares and could use significant resources.
 Even if the Company is involved in litigation and wins, litigation can result in significant costs and divert management attention and resources Litigation may also create a negative perception of the Company's brand.